 Zalando draws on its considerable logistics experience and key partnerships to make the event as frictionless as possible.
 A team of runners from the Zalando Erfurt logistics center are on standby across the weekend to restock booths from an in-house 200 sqm warehouse.
 For visitors who feel weighed down with exclusive steals, a dedicated DHL booth offers free delivery directly from on site.

 We ask Kai if there are any events in particular he’s interested in.
-“Come on!” laughs Kai.
+“Come on!” he laughs.
 “It’s almost impossible to answer this!
 For me, it’s all about the brands.
 I’m super proud of what they did this year.
 The brands trust us, and because of that we created something really special together: the message, the concept, the product.
 But for some specific must-sees, Ms. Lauryn Hill, the voguing ball, and the bumper cars.”

 Kai leaves us with one final piece of wisdom for the weekend.
 “I'm not Generation Next, but I don’t have to be.
 Bread&&Butter is all about trusting the experts, and in this case, that’s the youth.
 They’re the king-makers when it comes to cool.
 So follow them.
 You’re already doing it anyway.”